Lutheran Hour Ministries

 More than 1.2 million individuals intentionally provide contact information for follow up in response to LHM's culturally relevant outreach efforts.

-More than 45,0000 individuals were referred last year to local Christian communities internationally for spiritual growth and nurturing.
+Nearly 120,000 individuals were referred last year to local Christian communities internationally for spiritual growth and nurturing.

-Nearly 16,000 individuals became engaged in a Christian community following their referral last year.
+More than 21,000 individuals became engaged in a Christian community following their referral last year.

 Almost 40,000 individuals participated for the first time in Bible Correspondence Courses offered by LHM's International Ministry Centers.